-Inbound marketing – based on the idea of attracting, converting, closing and delighting customers – is undoubtedly a great marketing technique.
+Inbound marketing – based on the idea of attracting, converting, closing, and delighting customers – is undoubtedly a great marketing technique.
 However, to up your game and hit that pipeline and revenue number, you need to consider outbound marketing too.
 A mix of outbound and inbound is what can deliver you a healthy lead volume.

 Again, by saying that you consider outbound marketing I don’t mean to imply that you abandon inbound marketing.
-Both methods are important and it will prove highly effective for your campaign if you are able to find an ideal mean between the two.
+Both methods are important and they will prove highly effective for your campaign if you are able to find an ideal mean between the two.

 Here are some of the things that make marketers skeptical about outbound marketing:

 It’s costlier than inbound marketing

 Inbound marketing techniques like content marketing and SEO are indeed cost-effective, but your outbound strategy doesn’t have to include those pricey TV commercials and trade shows.
 Email services and online tools that you will need to drive leads and sales and keep a tab on the progress of lead generation are also very affordable.

 Let’s be honest: acquiring customers through inbound marketing takes time.
 Outbound marketing is a great way to help you get through the wait in an efficient manner.
 You will be able to get immediate traction, gain insights about your prospects and get a clearer idea about what your approach should be regarding lead generation.

 Cold emailing still works (hyperlink “How to make your cold emails work?”) – old ways to do it don’t.
 A mix of cold and opt-in email marketing can significantly improve your ROI.